Who says you have to be busy before you can be a poor email correspondent?

 *”You can do anything, but not everything.”* — [David Allen](http://www.goodreads.com/quotes/242674-you-can-do-anything-but-not-everything)

 Being “poor” at email isn’t a badge of honor for me.
-The reason I’m such a horrible email correspondent is that I choose not to spend much time in email.
-I’m not so busy that my email time suffers, it’s just that instead I choose to spend my time doing other things such as reading and writing for this site, managing the the administrative and financial logistics that accompany working for yourself, and spending as much time with my family as possible.
+The reason I’m such a horrible email correspondent is that I *choose* not to spend much time in email.
+I’m not so busy that my email time suffers, it’s just that instead I choose to spend my time doing other things such as reading and writing for this site, managing the administrative and financial logistics that accompany running my own business, and spending as much time with my family as possible.

 While I don’t get so much email that it would fill my *whole* day just to answer, I could easily spend 3-4 hours every day reading to and replying to the messages in my inbox.
 But it’s not just the correspondence portion of email that I chose to say no to — I’m also preemptively avoiding the decision-making and judgment-making requests that incoming emails ask of me.